What is Container Loading?

 A good stowage plan considers the weight, size, and type of cargo.
 Place heavy items at the bottom and lighter items on top.
 Use pallets to organize better.
 Ensure fragile items are positioned safely to avoid being crushed.

-Utilize our CBM (cubic meters) calculator to measure the volume of your cargo.
+Utilize our CBM (cubic meter) calculator to measure the volume of your cargo.
 This tool helps you determine the space your cargo will occupy and estimate freight costs.
 Efficient use of container space keeps overall costs low.
+By planning the loading process and using a CBM calculator, you can optimize space effectively.

 Handling Different Types of Cargo